cappe987/cappe987.github.io/about.markdown

 [jekyll-organization]: https://github.com/jekyll -->

 Hello!
-My name is Casper, and I'm a computer science student, 2nd year.
+My name is Casper, and I just graduated with a Bachelor's degree in Computer Science.
 Here I will be writing about concepts and technologies I find interesting in the world of computing.